Ray Mead: Early life and career

 Born in Watford, United Kingdom, Mead studied under John Nash and Randolph Schwab at the Slade School of Art in London, graduating in 1939.
 During World War II, he moved to New York where he trained American pilots in combat flying.
 Sometime around 1943, he went to New York and first saw American abstraction in the work of Stuart Davis.

 In 1946 he moved to Hamilton, Ontario, where he befriended Hortense Gordon, who with him became a member of Painters Eleven.
-Later, in Toronto, he worked for Maclaren Advertising as art director.
-In 1958, Mead moved to Montreal to work at the Maclaren`s branch there, and became associated, through the dealer of his Montreal gallery, Denyse Delrue, with Quebec abstract artists such as Guido Molinari and Claude Tousignant who also showed their work with her.
+Later, in Toronto, he worked for MacLaren Advertising Co. as art director.
+In 1958, Mead moved to Montreal to work at the MacLaren's branch there, and became associated, through the dealer of his Montreal gallery, Denyse Delrue, with Quebec abstract artists such as Guido Molinari and Claude Tousignant who also showed their work with her.
 These artists had an influence on him, as did Robert Motherwell.
+Due to Delrue and the artists who showed their work with her, Mead became a member of The Non-Figurative Artists' Association of Montreal and exhibited his work in the circulating exhibition sponsored by the National Gallery of Canada, in 1960–1961.

-Mead`s finely-tuned work has been called "a dry-martini sort of art".
+Mead's finely-tuned work has been called "a dry-martini sort of art".
+William Ronald put it this way, of Mead's work:"Ray was the most intellectual of the 11 of us".

+Mead uses colour adroitly.
+For him, discovery was central - he tries to put his "accidents" to work.

 Having returned to Toronto in 1987, he worked continuously until his death in 1998 in Toronto.
 A posthumous retrospective of his work was held at the Howard Scott Gallery in New York City in 1998.
+Ray Mead: A Survey - Five Decades of Work was held in 2014 at Christopher Cutts Gallery in Toronto.